u-blox/ubxlib_examples_xplr_iot/README.md

 You can then start modifying the examples to you liking or add your own, more about that further down.

+# Using the nRFConnect Visual Studio Code extension

+If you are used to using the nRFConnect Visual Studio Code extension and prefer to use it instead of the Visual Studio environment created by the *do* command, then that is of course also possible.

+In this case just open Visual Studio Code and then select *Add an existing application* in the nRF Connect extension.
+Browse to one of the example directory and choose open.
+Then do a *Add build configuration* in the normal way using the *nrf5340dk_nrf5340_cpuapp* as board.
+After that you can use the different operations available from the nRF Connect extension for building and debugging etc. You find all the used overlay and configuration files in the *config* directory of this repo.
+Please note that builds created this way will not use the bootloader.

 # Creating your own examples

 There are three ways you can experiment and create new example applications.